 GeneCards Summary for PIP5K1A Gene

 PIP5K1A (Phosphatidylinositol-4-Phosphate 5-Kinase Type 1 Alpha) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR.
-GO annotations related to this gene include kinase binding and 1-phosphatidylinositol-4-phosphate 5-kinase activity.
+Among its related pathways are RET signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include kinase binding and 1-phosphatidylinositol-4-phosphate 5-kinase activity.
 An important paralog of this gene is PIP5K1C.